voedger/voedger-internals/server/design/sequences.md

 - **CRecordIDSequence**: Generates unique identifiers for CRecords
   - Starts from 322685000131072
     - [https://github.com/voedger/voedger/blob/ae787d43bf313f8e3119b8b2ce73ea43969eaaa3/pkg/istructs/utils.go#L35](https://github.com/voedger/voedger/blob/ae787d43bf313f8e3119b8b2ce73ea43969eaaa3/pkg/istructs/utils.go#L35)
+  - Motivation:
+    - Efficient CRecord caching on the DBMS side (Most CRecords reside in the same partition)
-  - To read all CRecords by SELECT
+    - Simple iteration over CRecords
-- **OWRecordIDSequence**: Provides sequential IDs for O/W- Records
+- **OWRecordIDSequence**: Provides sequential IDs for ORecords/WRecords (OWRecords)
   - Starts from 322680000131072
   - There are a potentially lot of such records, so it is not possible to use SELECT to read all of them